-Other Miscellaneous Income
+Other Non-Interest Income

-Other miscellaneous income includes income from various sources.
+Other non-interest income includes income from various sources.
 The amounts from these various sources are not significant revenue source and excluded from the scope of FASB's revenue guidance.

-Investment and Insurance Commission Income
+Investment and Insurance Commission

-Investment and insurance commission income includes commissions the Credit Union earns on investment and insurance products sold to Credit Union members by third parties.
+Investment and insurance commission income includes commissions the Credit Union earns on insurance products sold to Credit Union members by third parties.